-In order to provide additional funding for river works in River Z classified rivers, Council has transferred \$100,000 that would generally be paid into the Council's Classified Rivers Protection Fund (subject to the fund balance being above \$1 million as at June 2011) into the River Z works budget.
-Council is also increasing the river rate, by 18.64 percent to generate around an additional \$200,000 to go towards the River Z budget.
-These changes will provide a total of around \$400,000 in the River Z budget, when added to the existing funding.
+In order to provide additional funding for river works in River Z classified rivers, Council is proposing to transfer \$100,000 that would generally be paid into the Council's Classified Rivers Protection Fund (subject to the fund balance being above \$1 million as at June 2011) into the River Z works budget.
+Council is also proposing to increase the river rate, by 18.64 percent to generate around an additional \$200,000 to go towards the River Z budget.
+These changes would provide a total of around \$400,000 in the River Z budget, when added to the existing funding.
 The funding will be used for maintenance of River Z classified rivers and to assist landowners adjacent to River Z classified rivers with river projection works.